MillenniumDB/wukong-engine/README.md

 ### Pre-requisites

-Before setting up the **WUKONG** engine, ensure you have the following installed:
+Before setting up the project, ensure you have the following software installed:

 - **Python 3.13+**